Paul in Romans 3:27 says:

 At this point, Paul brings the hammer down on this understanding, declaring that it is by faith that one is justified before God, not “works of the law” (or anything else).
 And this is where we have to get down into the details of what was in Paul’s mind in writing these admonitions.

 And here we run into a long-running debate: by “faith” (πίστις), is Paul speaking about our faith that we have in his gospel?
-Or is he talking about God/Christ’s faithfulness in fulfilling the Abrahamic Covenant (the same Greek word is variously translated ‘faith’ or ‘faithfulness’ or even ‘belief’ depending on the context of its usage).
+Or is he talking about God/Christ’s faithfulness in fulfilling the Abrahamic Covenant and other scriptural prophecies (the same Greek word is variously translated ‘faith’ or ‘faithfulness’ or even ‘belief’ depending on the context of its usage)?

 The most persuasive, detail-focused argument I have seen[i] makes the case that Paul’s primary idea when in Romans he uses the term ‘πίστις’ is the faithfulness of God/Christ.
 Let’s look at his initial invocation of his ‘hammer’ re: faith, and see if this makes sense.